 An investment return assumption of 8.25 percent is at the upper range of investment return assumptions for comparable plans.
 The Public Fund Survey is an online compendium of key characteristics of most of the nation's largest public retirement systems.
 The Survey is sponsored by the National Association of State Retirement Administrators.
-The Public Fund

-Survey Summary of Findings for FY 2015, which surveyed 124 public pension plans with estimated combined assets of \$3.20 trillion, found a median investment return assumption of 7.50 percent.
-The investment return assumptions used by the 124 plans ranged from 6.50 percent to 8.50 percent.
-In the Public Fund Survey's October 2017 online data, only three plans used an investment return assumption of 8.25 percent or higher.
+The Public Fund Survey Summary of Findings for FY 2016, which surveyed 121 public pension plans with estimated combined assets of \$3.16 trillion, found a median investment return assumption of 7.50 percent.
+The investment return assumptions used by the 121 plans ranged from 6.50 percent to 8.50 percent.
+In the Public Fund Survey's October 2018 online data, only two plans used an investment return assumption of 8.25 percent or higher.

-Wilshire Consulting's 2017 Report on State Retirement Systems: Funding Levels and Asset Allocation examined the asset allocation and funding levels for 131 state retirement systems.
-Wilshire estimated that the median state pension fund has a 30-year expected return of 7.40 percent.
-This median expected return is lower than the current median actuarial interest rate assumption of 7.50 percent used by the plans in the Wilshire report and is lower than the 8.25 percent assumption selected for the CTA Retirement Plan.
+Wilshire Consulting's 2018 Report on State Retirement Systems: Funding Levels and Asset Allocation examined the asset allocation and funding levels for 130 state retirement systems, 71 of which reported actuarial values on or after June 30, 2017.
+Wilshire estimated that the median state pension fund has an expected return of 6.40 percent.
+This median expected return is lower than the current median actuarial interest rate assumption of 7.25 percent used by the plans in the Wilshire report and is lower than the 8.25 percent assumption selected for the CTA Retirement Plan.

-In its 2016 Report on City & County Retirement Systems: Funding Levels and Asset Allocation, Wilshire Consulting examined data on 109 city and county retirement systems, 99 of which reported actuarial values on or after June 30, 2015.
-Wilshire estimated that the median city and county pension fund has a 30-year expected return of 7.30 percent.
-The 7.30 percent return is lower than the median actuarial interest rate of 7.50 percent for plans in the report, and lower than the 8.25 percent selected by the Retirement Plan.
-The report states "Using Wilshire's 30-year longer-term assumptions, 46 of the 109 plans' assets, in their current allocation, would be projected to earn long-term asset returns above their current discount rates."
+In its 2018 Report on City & County Retirement Systems: Funding Levels and Asset Allocation, Wilshire Consulting examined data on 107 city and county retirement systems, 96 of which reported actuarial values on or after June 30, 2017.
+Wilshire estimated that the median city and county pension fund has an expected return of 5.90 percent.
+The 5.90 percent return is lower than the median actuarial interest rate of 7.25 percent for plans in the report, and lower than the 8.25 percent selected by the Retirement Plan.

-The National Conference on Public Employee Retirement Systems and Cobalt Community Research released the 2016 NCPERS Public Retirement Systems Study in December 2016.
+The National Conference on Public Employee Retirement Systems and Cobalt Community Research released the 2017 NCPERS Public Retirement Systems Study in January 2018.
 NCPERS is a trade association for public sector pension funds, representing more than 500 funds in the United States and Canada.
-The 2016 study includes responses from 159 state, local, and provincial government pension funds with assets exceeding \$1.5 trillion.
-According to the Study, the average investment return assumption remained unchanged from 2015 at 7.50 percent.
+The 2017 study includes responses from 164 state and local government pension funds with assets exceeding \$1.8 trillion.
+According to the Study, the average investment return assumption remained unchanged from 2016 at 7.50 percent.
 The study also found that there was increased activity with respect to lowering the actuarial assumed rate of return.
-The study stated that "Almost 40 percent of responding funds have lowered their actuarial assumed rate of return, and nearly an additional 30 percent are considering lowering in the future."
+The study stated that "About 85 percent of funds in the 2017 study have either reduced their investment return assumptions already or plan to do so."